Tonomy-Foundation/accountability-framework/README.md

 `docker exec -it eosio pkill nodeos & docker-compose down`

-If the the blockchain nodeo does not exit properly then you may need to reset the blockchain (see "Initialize npm projects and blockchain")
+If the the blockchain nodeo does not exit properly then you may need to reset the blockchain (see "Initialize npm projects and blockchain").

-If new packages are installed then you may need to stop and run again.